 Parent's Code of Conduct

-Parents should always support their children’s desires to play their chosen sports.
-Children are involved in organized sports for their enjoyment, so it’s important to always make it fun.
+- Do not force your children to participate in sports, but support their desires to play their chosen sports.
+Children are involved in organized sports for their enjoyment.
+Make it fun.

 - Encourage your child to play by the rules.
 Remember, children learn best by example, so applaud the good plays of both teams.